KreuzBe/Marlee/README.md

 # Marlee

-Me, trying to learn to handle GLFW...
+Me, trying to learn to handle openGL...

+What I can do now:
+ - draw colored Rectangle

 Thanks to @NudelErde